MetaMask/CodeQL-action/.github/CONTRIBUTING.md

 ## development setup
-add `ref:` to `checkout-codeql-action` step, this ensures that your selected branch will run on the code scanner it should look like this:
+add `ref:` to `checkout-codeql-action` step, this ensures that in your test PR you development branch od CodeQl-action will run.

 ```yaml
     - name: Check out Codeql-action Git repository